Rhino & Elephant Conservation:

 - Equipment and materials required to do your work

 What’s not included?

 - Personal expenses such as souvenirs, drinks from the bar, snacks

 - Pre and / or post programme accommodation (if required)

 - Local SIM card and data / airtime bundles (optional)

 - Administration fee ($40)

-We highly recommend combining this rhino and elephant conservation project with a week or two at our Primate Conservation Programme.
-Experience large and small animal conservation, working with two organisations dedicated to Zimbabwe’s animal welfare.
-Click for more details of our Conservancy & Rehabilitation combination project.
+We highly recommend combining this rhino and elephant conservation project with a week or two at our Community Outreach Programme in Victoria Falls.
+Here you will live in the heart of a rural community and work alongside farmers, teachers and inspirational community members.
+Click for more details of our Conservation & Communities combination project

 Who should volunteer on this project?

 This is a wonderful experience for families of all ages, where you will experience Africa in a safe environment, work hard and complete activities as a family.
 No experience is required, just a positive, can-do attitude and a passion for wildlife and the outdoors.